kelvinsekx/portfolio/src/content/articles/passing-data-around-with-react/index.md

 ```

 Instead of repeating the BlogRow component twice, we will have to instantiate the BlogRow from the array like this.

+Donot forget to replace props.children at BlogRow to props.summary.

 ```javascript
 …